peterhinch/micropython_ra8875/docs/GUI.md

 ## 1.3 Demo scripts

-These are run at the REPL by issuing a `ctrl-d` soft reset, then importing them e.g.
+Except where stated these will run on 480x270 or 800x480 displays.
+They are run at the REPL by issuing a `ctrl-d` soft reset, then importing them e.g.
 ```python
 import micropython_ra8875.demos.vst
 ```
+Demos for 480x272 displays (will run on 800x480).
  1. `vst.py` A test program for vertical linear sliders.
 Also demos an asynchronous coroutine and linked sliders.
  2. `hst.py` Tests horizontal slider controls, meter and LED.
 Demos